 - Inaccurate readings that can lead to potential misinterpretation and incorrect treatment decisions.

-For healthcare professionals, CGM data can be complex to understand and use effectively, requiring specialised knowledge and training.
+For healthcare professionals, CGM data can be complex to understand and use effectively, requiring specialised knowledge and training in glucose data analysis.
 Furthermore, integrating CGM data analysis into routine patient consultations can be time-consuming, impacting the overall efficiency of healthcare delivery.

 Barriers to accessing CGMs

-Although CGMs have revolutionised diabetes management, barriers exist to accessing this technology, particularly in low- and middle-income countries (LMICs).
+Although CGMs have revolutionised diabetes management and diabetes self-management, barriers exist to accessing this technology, particularly in low- and middle-income countries (LMICs).
 In higher-income settings, insurance coverage can limit access to CGMs and related supplies, leading to financial barriers for people with diabetes and healthcare facilities.

 In LMICs, the affordability of devices and healthcare infrastructure challenges limit access to CGM technology.
-These constraints are compounded by healthcare professionals’ need for specialised training and resources to support people with diabetes in effectively using CGMs.
+These constraints are compounded by healthcare professionals’ need for specialised training and resources to support people with diabetes in effectively using CGMs for personalised diabetes care.

 Diabetes education can play a crucial role in addressing and overcoming the challenges faced by people with diabetes and healthcare professionals in accessing and using CGM technology, particularly in LMICs.